Top scientists at fully digital CCBIO Symposium (2021)

-A broad range of renowned international cancer scientists gave talks at this year's CCBIO Annual Symposium, which for the very first time was held as a fully online event.
+A broad range of renowned international cancer scientists gave talks at the 2021 CCBIO Annual Symposium, which for the very first time was held as a fully online event.

 331 participants in an international mix were participating at the symposium May 19 and 20, having the option to hop in and out of the lectures of their choice.
 The program started 11.00 PM each day to accommodate to time zones for international colleagues.

 The program was broadly composed and covered various fields and perspectives within cancer research.

 "We have an exceptionally good program spanning two days, featuring «big guns» in several cancer research fields," says CCBIO Director Lars A. Akslen.

 He thinks the fact that the meeting was entirely digital made it easier to secure top scientist names.
 Normally, the participants gather in idyllic surroundings at Solstrand Hotel outside of Bergen.
 Akslen hopes the research communities will be able to meet in person at Solstrand in the coming years, supplemented by live streaming.

 Akslen among others hightlights one of this year’s speakers, Bernd Bodenmiller from the University of Zürich.
 Bodenmiller is a pioneer in advanced tissue analysis through imaging mass cytometry.
 The new technology, also taken into use by CCBIO some years ago (lenke til Hyperion her?), allows for more complex investigations of intact tumor tissue.
 This enables personalized medicine, helping in finding the right drug for the right person.
 In 2019, Bodenmiller received the prestigious Friedrich Miescher Award for this groundbreaking work.